WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/workload-orchestrations/connection_api_bigquery_tutorial.md

 The variable `APIURL` is used to specify the connection to the Wallaroo instance's MLOps API URL, and is composed of the Wallaroo DNS prefix and suffix.
 For full details, see the [Wallaroo API Connection Guide
 ](https://staging.docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-api-guide/wallaroo-mlops-connection-guide/).

 The variables `wallarooPrefix` and `wallarooSuffix` variables will be used to derive the API url.
-For example, if the Wallaroo Prefix is `doc-test` and the url is `example.com`, then the MLOps API URL would be `doc-test.api.example.com/v1/api/{request}`.
+For example, if the Wallaroo Prefix is `doc-test.` and the url is `example.com`, then the MLOps API URL would be `doc-test.api.example.com/v1/api/{request}`.

+Note the `.` is part of the prefix.
+If there is no prefix, then `wallarooPrefix = ""`

 Set the Wallaroo Prefix and Suffix in the code segment below based on your Wallaroo instance.